openedx-unsupported/devstack/docs/devstack_interface.rst

   + ``make dev.up.without-deps.<service>`` will only bring up the <service> container

-- ``dev.stop.<container>``: only stops the container.
+- ``dev.stop.<service>``: only stops the container.
 This does not remove the container or the networks it has created

   When to use: When you are pausing your work on this container/devstack and you want to pick back up from where you left off.
 Next time you use dev.up to bring up containers, you should be able to mostly pick back up from where you started.
 TODO(reviewer): Is this true in your experience.